JoshuadeJong/portfolio/README.md

+# Run the Portfolio Locally
+To run the portfolio locally use the `webApp/__init__.py` file.

+# Static Website Generator
+This repo contains a static website generator script, `build_static.py`.
+The script builds a static version of the portfolio using the Frozen-Flask library found on [pypi.org](https://pypi.org/project/Frozen-Flask/).
+All static files are built in `webApp/build` and then deployed to `../*.github.io`.

+If you wish to host your own version of this portfolio using github pages.
+You  need to create a repo called `../<username>.github.io` which lives in the parent director of this project.
+Then by running the `build_static.py` script all static files will be deployed to `../<username>.github.io`.
+After all files have been deployed make a push to your `<username>.github.io` repo with the changes.
+Your portfolio will appear at `https://<username>.github.io` after a few minutes of the push.

 # Customize Content
 The content of this portfolio is dynamically generated from json files and images in `static/images`.
-To add or modify content of this portfolio no knowledge of css, html, javascript, python, or flask is required.
+To add or modify content of this portfolio no knowledge of css, html, javascript, or flask is required.
 However, knowledge of any of these languages will allow for further customization.

 ## Json
-The portfolio is broken up into 3 different json files which populate the content, those being: `about.json`, `projects.json`, and `timeline.json`.
+The portfolio is broken up into 3 different json files which populate the content, those being: `about.json`, `projects.json`, `timeline.json`, and `terminal.json`.
 All of which live inside of the `webApp/json` directory.

 ### `about.json`